Riyabenny05/Riyabenny05/README.md

 - 👋 Hi, I’m @Riyabenny05
 - 👀 I’m interested in Web Development and AI
-- 🌱 I’m currently learning Ai and js
+- 🌱 I’m currently learning Ai and ML
 - (^) Ask me about HTML,CSS,Java,Python,C
 - "?"
 How to reach me:riyabenny2005@gmail.com
 - :) Fun fact i'm who loves turning coffee into code and ideas into reality!